BonnyAD9/uamp/UNRELEASED.md

 - Clicking shuffle wouldn't instantly scroll to the current song
 - Scrollbar sometimes wouldn't release
 - Numbering in playlist starts from 1
+- Songs are now loaded with correct time